-Dale T. Jones Memorial Scholarship - Available to students from Vermont, enrolled full-time, in a Fire Technology curriculum.
+Dale T. Jones Memorial Scholarship

+Available to students from Vermont, enrolled full-time, in a Fire Technology curriculum.

-Lakes Region Management Club Scholarships - A varying number of scholarships of several hundred dollars each are awarded annually to students who are residents of New Hampshire and have demonstrated academic achievement, participation in extracurricular activities and financial need.
+Lakes Region Management Club Scholarships

+A varying number of scholarships of several hundred dollars each are awarded annually to students who are residents of the Lakes Region and have demonstrated academic achievement, participation in extracurricular activities and financial need.

-Lakes Region Scholarship Foundation - A number of scholarships are offered to residents of Laconia, Gilford, or Belmont, or to graduates of Laconia, Gilford, or Belmont High Schools.
+Lakes Region Scholarship Foundation

+A number of scholarships are offered to residents of Laconia, Gilford, Belmont, Gilmanton or Canterbury, or to graduates of Laconia, Gilford, or Belmont High Schools.
 Applicants are selected on the basis of academic achievement, extracurricular activities, self-help through employment and savings and with consideration of students' plans and financial needs.